hascode/jqassistant-tutorial/README.md

 # jqAssistant Tutorial

-This sample project demonstrates how verify architectural constraints with [jqAssistant] writing the constraints as Cypher queries embedded in an AsciiDoc document.
+This sample project demonstrates how verify architectural constraints with [jqAssistant] by specifying constraints as Cypher queries embedded in an AsciiDoc document.

 To validate this project, simple run the following command using [Maven]: